luizfilipe/node-tictactoe-p2p-app-js/README.md

   * Build an localhost CPU player with minimax AI
   * Update AppJS

-These license information below is only applied at **data/content** scripts and assets
+These license information below is only applied at **data/content** scripts and assets (except jquery.js and icons folder)
 #License

 Copyright 2012 Luiz Filipe and Hugo